 Flipping houses is always a risk.
 For it to be successful, you need the improvements you make to increase the property value sufficiently for you to make a profit.
 This relies on people buying what you’re selling and a real estate market that’s growing or relatively stable.

-Moreover, if the market is stagnating and your property is not selling, it can be especially daunting if you have a set window to pay back your hard money loan.
+Moreover, if the market is stagnating and your property is not selling, it can be especially daunting if you have a set window to pay back your private money loan.

 If you find yourself in this situation, speak to your lender.
-If they’re an experienced hard money lender, they’ll be able to advise you on your options and help find an alternative.
+If they’re an experienced private money lender, they’ll be able to advise you on your options and help find an alternative.

 The Pros of Renting

 Now onto the pros of renting, which also has a lot of advantages to consider.